js-open-projects/SynEdit-ActiveX/Demos/SimpleIDEDemo/ReadMe.txt

 SimpleIDEDemo.dpr
 -----------------

-- Needs Delphi 4 or higher.
 - Demonstrates how to highlight breakpoint or current lines in different colors (as seen in the Delphi IDE).

-Shows how to draw into the gutter without using marker objects, using a SynEdit plugin.
+- Showcases the new Gutter.
+A new custom gutter band that displays debugger information is created and uses the OnPaintLines, OnClick and OnMouseCursor events.